AntonSol919/linkspace/basics.md

 In the long run they could end up with less moving parts and with fewer configurations.

-Also important is that anyone can take responsibility.
+Also, it is important that anyone can take responsibility if they want.
 It is not without danger for billions of people to spend hours each day in a paradigm where they can not take back control over systems they consider the 'public square'.

 My hope is to look back at this time as the era of digital fiefdoms.